kriss2012/FloodGuard-AI-Platform/IMPACT_MODEL.md

 ## Conclusion

-FloodGuard AI delivers **₹290–600 crore in annual flood damage mitigation** at **zero infrastructure cost** in its MVP phase, while potentially saving **190+ lives per year** across its initial 12 deployment zones.
-The technology is entirely built on free, open-source APIs and can scale to national coverage with negligible marginal cost.
+FloodGuard AI delivers **₹290–600 crore in annual flood damage mitigation** at **zero infrastructure cost** in its v4.0 phase, while potentially saving **190+ lives per year** across its initial 12 deployment zones.
+With the new **Autonomous Crisis Protocols** and **v4.0 Roadmap**, the platform is ready to scale to national coverage with modular Edge-AI and Satellite-Link capabilities.